Cash–Landrum incident: Legal action

 Eventually, Cash and Landrum contacted their U.S. Senators, Lloyd Bentsen and John Tower, who suggested that the witnesses file a complaint with the Judge Advocate Claims office at Bergstrom Air Force Base.
 In August 1981, Cash, Landrum, and Colby were interviewed at length by personnel at Bergstrom Air Force Base, and were told that they should hire a lawyer, and seek financial compensation for their injuries.

 With attorney Peter Gersten taking on the case pro bono, the case wound its way through the U.S. courts for several years.
 Cash and Landrum sued the U.S. federal government for $20 million.
 Testimony of officials from NASA, the Air Force, and the Army and Navy was given.

-On August 21, 1986, a U.S. District Court judge dismissed their case, noting that the plaintiffs had not proved that the helicopters were associated with the U.S. federal government, and that military officials had testified that the United States Armed Forces did not have a large, diamond-shaped aircraft in their possession.
-As no governmental agency possessed an aircraft resembling the UFO, the case was dismissed.
+Persuaded by their testimony (and other evidence) that no agency of the U.S. government possessed any such UFO, and that no military personnel had operated any of the reported helicopters, a U.S. District Court judge dismissed their case on August 21, 1986.